Justin-Naicker/Justin-Naicker/README.md

 # Justin Naicker
 **`Programming & Design`**

 **About Me:** Hello!
 I am Justin.
-An aspiring game developer who is interested in pursuing C# programming.
-I love using  the Unity Engine to develop games while incorporating my design skills of 3D Modeling, Art, and Graphic Interface.
-I take much inspiration from games I play to discover how systems work and interact with on another, and I attempt to recreate them using my own knowledge.
-I have knowledge in the Unity Engine, Blender, Maya, AutoCad, Adobe Photoshop, and many other design related tools nessecary for success in the game development industry.
+An aspiring developer interested in Game Development and Machine Learning.

 ---